 I couldn’t agree more.
 Crafted under the guidance of master distiller Eddie Russell, W. B. Saffell is a testament to his decades of blending experience.
-Composed of bourbon aged 6, 8, 10, and 12 years of age, Saffell has much more to offer than many enthusiasts assume.
-It’s not Rare Breed.
-It’s not Wild Turkey 101.
+Composed of bourbon aged six, eight, ten, and twelve years, Saffell has much more to offer than many enthusiasts assume.
+It’s not Rare Breed; it’s not Wild Turkey 101.
 Saffell is a masterful batch of full-bodied bourbon with notable complexity and balance.
 I like to call it “2002 Junior,” as it displays some of my favorite notes from the highly sought-after Russell’s Reserve 2002.

 Special thanks to my patrons for participating in this year’s Patrons’ Choice poll.
 You nailed it!